graphicore/varla-varfo/explorations/calibrate/index.md

-*Note:* on `:root` this works better than on any generic element, especially because the `transform` size changes of the element are not compensated well in this example, i.e. element height in block direction would need adaptions, but these differ on a case by case basis.
+*Note:* on `:root` this works better than on any generic element, especially because the `transform` size changes of the element are not compensated well in this example, i.e. element height or margin in block direction would need adaptions to fit the transformed element into the document flow, but these adaptions differ on a case by case basis.

 According to the CSS spec, a UA can already decide to anchor to physical measurements.
 With this, there would be a way from within CSS to ask the